 WE’RE ALWAYS HERE TO HELP

 Once your stove is properly placed, installed and set up for safe use by all the family, you’ll be ready to put your feet up and bask in the rewarding glow of a roaring fire.
-If you’re in need of even more information on installing your Chesneys stove, our installation manual is a good place to start.
+If you’re in need of even more information on installing your Chesneys stove, our stove installation manual is a good place to start.
 Still can’t decide on the perfect stove for your interior?
-Take a look our range of multi-fuel stoves, or visit your nearest stockist for inspiration.
+Take a look our full range of Chesneys stoves, or visit your nearest stockist for inspiration.

 For more information on stoves, from design to selection tips, head over to our dedicated blog.